khushal728/SmartStock-Inventory-Optimization-Dashboard/README.md

-# SmartStock Inventory Optimization Dashboard & Notebook
+# SmartStock Inventory Optimization Dashboard & Notebook.

-## 📌 Project Overview
+## 📌 Project Overview.

 This project aims to analyze and optimize inventory performance for the SmartStock Retail Chain by leveraging data analytics and visualization.
 The solution includes a Jupyter Notebook for data processing and analysis and a Looker Studio dashboard to present actionable insights.